 Cancer is a condition where your body cells start growing out of control.
-Bladder cancer is where cancer begins in your bladder.
+Bladder cancer1 is where cancer begins in your bladder.
 Bladder cancer happens more frequently in men than it does in women, and although it can occur at any age, it most often affects older adults.

 Bladder and Urinary Tract Overview

-Your urinary tract includes your bladder, which is a hollow, expandable organ in your pelvis which stores your urine before it leaves your body when you urinate.
+Your urinary tract2 includes your bladder, which is a hollow, expandable organ in your pelvis which stores your urine before it leaves your body when you urinate.
 This function is what makes your bladder an essential part of your urinary tract.
 Your urinary tract is made up of your ureters, urethra and kidneys.

 Your renal pelvis looks like a funnel and is a part of your kidney that collects your urine and then sends it into your ureter.
 Your ureter runs into your bladder from each kidney, and your urethra carries your urine out of your body.
 The urinary tract also involves the prostate in men.